Dreams Are Pure Nature

 The dreams we’ve looked at comment on the crisis of our times: whether we can live in balance with this planet, this earth, this globe.
 We are a very young species that has won over from the gods not only fire but information about nuclear, genetic, and psi processes—and we use this information often without adequate training, moral scruple, or guidance from a wisdom source.
 In the fossil record, it is very unusual that one single species would predominate during any given era.
 We assume we are the only species extant; empirical data spanning a hundred years concerning creatures variously known as Sasquatch, Big Foot, and Yeti—possibly other primates—is chronically ridiculed and marginalized (see Bindernagel, 1998; Shackley, M. 1983).
 What if we took the advice from Lichtenberg’s teacher and treated the earth as if it were a book to be read and contemplated rather than dissected?
 What if we ourselves are seeds that need proper tending in order to grow into our full and balanced humanness?

 It’s risky to turn to dreams or any other source for omens about the future, but it’s understandable that we are looking for omens today, because things aren’t going so well on our home planet.
 I have chosen especially inspiring dreams to illustrate my thesis that this thing we call “the earth” is not unidimensional, as often assumed, but multidimensional.
 I have left out dreams containing more predictable themes of disaster and destruction, but, at our monthly Culture Dreaming program at The Dream Institute, we do hear them: dreams of standing amidst post-apocalyptic rubble, of wading through city streets submerged in melted ice, of running from black goop falling from the sky.
 With both the inspiring dreams presented here and the dark ones not presented, we always have to ask, what does a dream tell us that we don’t already know?
+It was via dreams and visions that Tubman knew which routes to use for escorting her charges.
+It is conjectured that following a head injury inflicted by a slave-owner, she developed second sight; she often would fall into a trance for just a few moments and see a safe route.

 Having taken you high above the earth with Lichtenberg and below ground to the ancient mysteries of soil and water, I want to close with an exceptionally ordinary dream.
 We will go back in time not to the 1700s but the 1800s; the setting is the South during the era of slavery.
 The dreamer is Harriet Tubman, the brave woman who pioneered the Underground Railroad, a link of human hands, black and white, that joined to help those escaping the cruel and inhumane status of indentured servitude.